Frequently Asked Questions

 10. Can I view shared albums in pFolio?

 Sorry, Google disabled this as part of their Picasa shutdown in 2016.
-You can create an album and you'll see the album that you created in the app, but your sharing of it and any photos added by the other person will not appear in the app.
-Google doesn't return the other person's photos that are in the album, so you won't see them.
-If you created the album as a shared album from the beginning, you won't see the album at all.
+If you're in this situation, create a new non-shared album and you will see that album in the app.
+I believe you can then share it afterwards, but any photos added by the other person will not appear in the app.
+If you create the album as a shared album from the beginning, you won't see the album at all as Google doesn't return it.